zanoudev/data-science-projects/README.md

 # Data Science Assignments - CSI4142 (Winter 2025)

 This repository contains all four assignments for CSI4142: Fundamentals of Data Science.
 Each task was completed using Python in Jupyter Notebooks, with datasets sourced from Kaggle or other public repositories.
-Assignments 1–3 were graded A+.
-Assignment 4 is currently in progress.
+Assignments 1–4 were graded A+.

 ---